 Please contact email@example.com for any inquiries regarding the peer tutoring programme.

-Update 26 August 2020: The CTL encourages all students to engage fully with the peer tutoring programme, which is a vital facet of our academic support structures at the College.
+Covid-19 Update (26 August 2020): The CTL encourages all students to engage fully with the peer tutoring programme, which is a vital facet of our academic support structures at the College.
 Peer tutoring is available both in person and online, and remote students should avail themselves of this important learning support resource.
 Our priority is that students thrive academically, and we know this year is particularly challenging given the complications of distanced classroom and remote learning.
 Do please take advantage of the peer tutoring program.
 Tutors have been given some guidelines of how many hours they should be tutoring in each class, but we have now notified tutors that in light of covid-19 related disruptions these should be viewed as flexible guidelines not rigid limits.
 Please make full use of the peer tutoring program and if you feel you need additional support please do not hesitate to ask for it.

 Resources for Peer Tutors:

 Thank you to CTL Student Associate Prayog Bhattarai (Class of 2022) for composing this valuable information.

 Online and In-person Tutoring.
 In light of Covid-19, you can conduct appointments either in person or via video-conferencing software like Skype, WCOnline, Microsoft Teams, and Zoom.
 While some students may prefer to use platforms such as Whatsapp or Skype, the CTL or the Writers’ Centre will not reimburse any personal data charges incurred.
 For technical assistance, please contact the Educational Resources and Technology (ERT) IT Team (firstname.lastname@example.org).